Blog

 • Severe muscle disability and reduced muscle substance

-This type of injury must be treated quickly to save the life of the victim.
+This type of injury must be treated quickly to save the person’s life.
 Even if a Veteran recovers, a gunshot wound could leave them permanently disabled.
 In these cases, the Veteran may qualify for disability benefits and compensation from the VA.

-In the majority of cases, gunshot and shrapnel wound effects are evaluated using the VA Schedule of Ratings for Muscle Injuries.
+In most cases, gunshot and shell fragment wound effects are evaluated using the VA Schedule of Ratings for Muscle Injuries.
 These ratings take a variety of symptoms and conditions into account, such as fatigue, pain levels, weaknesses, loss of muscle tone or substance, limited movement or disability, amputation possibility, and impaired coordination.

 When a Veteran seeks compensation or disability benefits for a gunshot wound, they must sit for a Compensation and Pension (C&P) Exam.
 During this exam, the Veteran’s injuries will be classified from slight to severe:

-• Slight injuries are those that results in minimal scarring or residuals and no apparent evidence of impairment or atrophy.
+• Slight injuries are those that result in minimal scarring or residuals and no apparent evidence of impairment or atrophy.

 • Severe injuries require longer hospitalization and oftentimes have severe scarring.
 They show widespread damage to close muscle groups and show loss of muscle tissue in the wound area.
 Veterans with these deep penetrating wounds suffer severe impairments to coordination, strength, and/or endurance and have a lowered threshold of fatigue.

-You may receive a disability rating depending on how severe your gunshot wound is and, more importantly, the long-term effects’ severity.
+You may receive a disability rating depending on how severe your wound is and, more importantly, the severity of the long-term effects.
+Your VA disability compensation rate will affect the amount of money you receive.

 For example, if you suffer a gunshot wound with minimal scarring and no functional impairment, you may receive a low disability rating of 10%.
 If your gunshot wound causes you to lose part of the motion in your arm or leg, you may receive a much higher disability rating of 40% or more, leading to higher VA disability compensation.